 The right to overtime pay can be an extremely complicated issue.
 There are both state and federal laws in place to defend the rights of an employee to overtime pay, but the complexity is such that each individual case must have the circumstances thoroughly examined.
 We will provide a broad overview of overtime pay rights, but we encourage anyone who feels they may be owed overtime pay to fill out a case evaluation form.
-The simplest way to exclude someone from being owed overtime is to qualify them as exempt employees.
-These are employees who are not legally owed overtime pay, despite working more than 40 hours in a given week, due to their job duties, compensation and responsibilities.
-Here’s a quick overview of some employees who fit this description:

 - Commissioned retail sales employees whose income is more than half based on commission.

 - Managers or executives who earn a salary of at least $455* ($684 as of 1/1/2020) per week and have at least two employees under their supervision.

 - Drivers are usually exempt if they are employed by a motor carrier engaged in interstate commerce.

 Now that we’ve looked at a few examples of employees who aren’t entitled overtime pay, let’s dive into the biggest misconception regarding exemption: salaried employees.
 While it increases the likelihood that an employee is exempt, salaried employees could very well be owed overtime pay by law.
 To be exempt from the overtime laws, a salaried employee must also fall under one or more exemptions.
 The primary exemptions to the overtime laws are listed below:

 Executive Exemption – To meet this exemption, an employee must be salaried at a rate no less than $455* ($684 as of 1/1/2020) per week.
 They must have the authority to hire or fire and must supervise at least two employees.